qutheory/cloud-documentation/docs/architecture/core-principles.md

 For example:
 I have `my-cool-backend` hosted on `my-cool-backend.vapor.cloud`

-If i create an environment called `staging` the URL will be:
+If I create an environment called `staging` the URL will be:

 `my-cool-backend-staging.vapor.cloud`